 After climbing to the third floor, I found what I came here for.

 Walls torn open by scrappers seeking valuable copper.
 Perhaps they were dismayed to find only worthless galvanized pipe.
-These people are a cancer to buildings, destroying entire walls to get at a few cents worth of scrap metal.

 One last view of the soon to be demolished Tiger Stadium as I left the building – the sound of the scrappers was getting closer, and I need to secure my exit.